 In the midst of ongoing global challenges, innovation is the way forward.
-Students from throughout the University of Minnesota, including two from the Humphrey School, were honored recently for embracing the spirit of innovation to address some of those global problems.
+Students from throughout the University of Minnesota, including two from the Humphrey School of Public Affairs, were honored this spring for embracing the spirit of innovation to address some of those global problems.

 Matt Gill (MPA ‘20) and Aimee Carlson (MDP ‘21) were two of the six winners of this year’s Acara Challenge, which awards students who have fresh ideas to solve social and environmental challenges at home and abroad.

 The winners were announced during an online event on March 26; they receive a cash grant and ongoing support from expert faculty members as they work to launch their projects.

 The Acara Challenge recognized three projects each in the undergraduate and graduate categories.

 Too many Christians mistrust or reject science, says Gill, who has a background in communication, fundraising, and nonprofit leadership.
 “We created Disciple Science to guide Christians to better understand why they should not fear science nor fight against environmental policy.”
 Gill, who received his Master of Public Affairs degree in May, won the graduate division’s Silver Award for his project, Disciple Science.

 He describes Disciple Science as a nonprofit media organization that produces short-form videos with high production values to provide interesting and accurate content to guide Christians searching for information on integrating science and their faith.